time4tea-net/py-hole/README.md

 nslookup google.com 192.168.0.1
 ```

-If its working, it should print something like:
+If it is working, it should print something like:

 ```
 Server:		192.168.0.1